pminina01/readthedocs/Exception-layout-renderer.md

 ##Parameters
 ###Rendering Options
 * **innerFormat** - Format of the output of inner exceptions.
 Must be a comma-separated list of exception properties: Message, Type, ShortType, ToString, Method, StackTrace.
 This parameter value is case-insensitive.

 * **maxInnerExceptionLevel** - Maximum number of inner exceptions to include in the output.
-By default inner exceptions are not enabled for compatibility with NLog 1.0.Integer Default: 0
+By default inner exceptions are not enabled for compatibility with NLog 1.0.Integer.
+Default: 0

 * **innerExceptionSeparator** - Separator between inner exceptions.
+Default: new line

 * **separator** - Separator used to concatenate parts specified in the Format.
-Default:
+Default: single space
 * **format** - Format of the output.
 Must be a comma-separated list of exception properties: Message, Type, ShortType, ToString, Method, StackTrace, Data.
 This parameter value is case-insensitive.
+Default: message

 ##More Info and Examples
 For more information, see [How to properly log exceptions](How-to-log-exceptions).